tldraw/tldraw/packages/core/README.md

 ### `TLShapeUtil`

 The `TLShapeUtil` is an abstract class that you can extend to create utilities for your custom shapes.
 See [Guide: Create a Custom Shape](#create-a-custom-shape).

+### `brushUpdater`

+The `brushUpdater` is a special instance that allows you to quickly update the selection brush rectangle.

+- `set` - a method that accepts either a `TLBounds` object or `undefined`
+- `clear` - a method to hide the brush

+Normally, the renderer's brush will update in response to changes to `pageState.brush`; however, calling `brushUpdater.set` will produce a faster change in the brush rectangle.
+Calling `brushUpdater.set` will prevent the brush from any future updates from `pageState.brush`.

 ### `Utils`